zaidAlkhathlan/Usecase-8-Project-5/README.md

 - Due Date: Tue, 11 Mar, 09:00 AM.
 ### Final Deliverables:
 - Notebook file(.ipynb).
-- Presentation of the result
+- Presentation of the result.
-- Live Demo of the deployed model
+- Live Demo of the deployed model.
-- The scrabed data
+- The scrabed data.
 - README.md file.
 ### Notes:
-- Add your teammates names on the description of the pull request
+- Add your teammates names on the description of the pull request.